 Advanced research requires the latest technology, so expect only the most advanced and unique solutions from us.
 We have combed the globe to find the best solutions for a wide range of biosignal acquisition applications.
 Need a system with more channels than typical, more bandwidth, more sensor options, faster application, higher signal quality, greater portability or some other distinguishing feature?
 We have best-in-class solutions for just about any application imaginable.
 Every solution we offer is research-grade, meaning it has a great deal of flexibility built-in, so to the degree possible, the capabilities of the device itself will never limit your research options.
 We don't sell your standard run-of-the mill diagnostic EEG / EP / EMG / ECG systems.
 Every biopotential measurement system we sell is designed and independently certified to be safe for use with human subjects, but not all of our products are FDA approved for diagnostic use.
 If you will be engaged in medical diagnosis in addition to research, be sure to indicate if you require a device that is approved for diagnostic use.

-Optical oximetry, and near infrared spectroscopy (NIRS) in particular, is a tool for assessment of the oxygenation status and hemodynamics of various organs, e.g. muscle and brain.
-All cells in all organs of the body have a constant but variable need for oxygen.
-However the body stores for oxygen are minimal.
-So a constant and adequate supply of oxygen to the tissues through the circulation is essential.
-Any interference with tissue oxygenation will lead very rapidly to irreversible damage.
-Near infrared spectroscopy, the technique on which the Oxymon and the PortaMon are based, relies mainly on two characteristics of human tissue.
+Optical oximetry, and near infrared spectroscopy (NIRS) in particular, is a tool for assessment of the oxygenation status and hemodynamics of various organs, e.g. muscles or the brain.
+All cells in the organs of the body have a constant but variable need for oxygen.
+However, the body's stores of oxygen are minimal.
+Therefore, a constant and adequate supply of oxygen to the tissues through circulation of blood is essential.
+Any interference with tissue oxygenation will lead rapidly to irreversible damage.
+Near infrared spectroscopy, the technique on which the OxyMon, Brite MkII, OctaMon, and PortaMon/PortaLite are based, relies mainly on two characteristics of human tissue.
 First, the relative transparency of tissue to light in the NIR range, and second, the oxygenation-dependent light absorbing characteristics of hemoglobin.
 By using a number of different wavelengths, the relative changes in hemoglobin concentration can be displayed continuously.
-Using this principle, it becomes possible to monitor:

 Eye-tracking refers to a collection of technologies for sensing where a person is looking (termed "point of regard").
 Eye-tracking is a popular measure in its own regard in research on reading, visual attention, marketing / advertising and psychiatric disorders such as schizophrenia.
 We offer several types of eye-tracking solutions brought to you by SR Research Ltd and Cambridge Research Systems Ltd., including high frame rate systems up to 2000 frames/second, remote systems that do not require head fixation, high-precision systems for use inside the fMRI scanner and affordable systems for simple fixation monitoring in behavioral and ERP applications.
 System Integration We provide integration assistance with the EEG systems we sell.
 If you are buying an eye-tracker for stand-alone use, let us know your application so we can help you settle on the best fit.
 If you intend to use the eye-tracker with a system you already own that we sell or support, let us know the serial number of the unit.
 If you want the eye-tracker to be provided as part of a complete laboratory configuration, knowing some details about your application will let us guide you to the most convenient and cost-effective solution.
 Other Ocular Monitoring Methods Not Considered Eye-Tracking Note that there are other ways of measuring eye movements that do not provide enough information to determine point of regard, but those are listed elsewhere in the site.
 For example, electrooculogram (EOG) can be measured with any DC bioamplifier, and it is often used to detect large movements away from a fixation point, but it is not generally considered suitable for determining point-of-regard.
 Similarly, the Jazz Vigilance Monitor for use with ActiveTwo monitors ocular motility within the head/socket but due to viscoelasticity, the signal is not suitable for determining point-of-regard.
 Jazz provides a very high frame rate and high sensitivity, which make it useful for microsaccade detection.